A Life of Death

 When each of us is born, we begin a 3000-mile train ride to the length of our mortality.
 Many disembark early but the goal is to reach the end in a first-class cabin.
 During the first 600 miles, we are wide-eyed tourists snapping pictures of the adventure.

 At stops along the way, other passengers board the train.
 By 800 miles into our journey, we look forward to meeting another passenger in the dining car.
-With our new traveling companion we may marry, decorate our cabin, have children, and teach them geography on this transcontinental life ride.
+With our new traveling companion, we may marry, decorate our cabin, have children, and teach them geography on this transcontinental life ride.

 We occasionally get sick, recover, and set new goals.
 The ultimate destination still seems many miles away as we pass the 1800-mile marker.
 We now vacillate over the requirements for the mysterious end-of-line boarding pass.

-Prepare For Next Stop
+Prepare For the Next Stop

 Life of Death